 If parents suspect that medical malpractice caused their baby’s NEC, they should speak to a lawyer as soon as possible for legal counsel.

-If your baby developed NEC as a result of negligent medical care, it is in your best interest to contact one of our Illinois medical malpractice lawyers at Cates Mahoney, LLC.
+If your baby developed NEC as a result of negligent medical care, it is in your best interest to contact one of our Illinois medical malpractice lawyers at The Cates Law Firm, LLC.
 Our dedicated and compassionate legal team understands how devastating it is to see your newborn suffer in any way, and we will work tirelessly to ensure that your rights are protected.
 For a free, confidential consultation, call us at 618-277-3644 or contact us online.
 Located in Swansea, Illinois, we serve clients throughout St. Louis, Belleville, East St. Louis, Edwardsville, Granite City, Waterloo, Chester, Carbondale, St. Clair County, Madison County, Monroe County, Randolph County, and other regions throughout Southern Illinois.